sigurpol/papi-polkadot-populate/README.md

 - Support comprehensive nomination pool operations, including pool creation, member management, and hybrid staking scenarios.
 - Top-ups existing hard-derived accounts

 The stakes of these accounts use pre-determined variable amounts.
-Each nominator is assigned a stake amount ranging from the minimum nominator staking bond (currently 250 PAS on Paseo, as read from the chain) up to 500 PAS.
+Each nominator is assigned a stake amount ranging from the minimum nominator staking bond plus 20% buffer (e.g., 300 PAS if minimum is 250 PAS on Paseo) up to minimum + 100% (e.g., 500 PAS).
 This variability ensures that when we take the election snapshot, some accounts are included while others are not.

 The project is inspired by [polkadot-populate](https://github.com/shawntabrizi/polkadot-populate).